lithStudy/obsidian-color-palette/README.md

 # Demo
 ![case.gif](readmefile/case.gif)

+# Installation
+Not yet available in the official repository, please install manually:
+1. Create a new folder in the Obsidian plugins folder and name it `obsidian-color-palette-tool`.
+2. Copy the `main.js`, `style.css`, and `manifest.json` files from this repository into the folder created above.
+3. Installation is now complete.
+You will see `Color Palette Plugin` in the list of installed third-party plugins in Obsidian.
+Enable it.
+4. After enabling, a color palette button will appear in the sidebar.
+Click it to access the tool.

 # Future Plans
 1. To add a snapshot color block to the right side of the color wheel
 2. Add other color schemes.